openUC2/openUC2.github.io/docs/02_Toolboxes/02_ElectronicsBox/01_automation_intro.md

 In this first experiment, we’ll walk through how to control the motorized Z-stage and LED array using the web-based serial interface.

+### Step 1: Hardware Setup for Testing and controlling the Z-focus Motor
+**⚠️ Caution!**
+If you need to change any of the cables or their position, always unplug the 12V power cable before doing so.
+Otherwise, the electronic components might get damaged!

+These instructions based on the Pinlay-Out of the **ESO32-DEV-based UC2 standalone board V3 (beta)**) find the Pin-layout for the **ESO32-DEV-based UC2 standalone board V4** here

+- connect the LED-Matrix to the Mainboard at `LED1`
+- Connect the Z-stage to the position `Z-Motor` on the main board.
+Ensure there's a motor driver.
+- Plug in the micro-USB at your ESP32 and connect to your PC.
+- Plug in the 12V power cable.

-### Step 1: Flashing the ESP32 Firmware
+### Step 2: Flashing the ESP32 Firmware
 1. Before proceeding, ensure your ESP32 board has the latest firmware.
-You can download and flash the firmware via the official [openUC2 website](https://youseetoo.github.io/), selecting the appropriate version (currently v3 Standalone).
+You can download and flash the firmware via the official [openUC2 website](https://youseetoo.github.io/), selecting the your version, then then click on the connect button.

 ![](./IMAGES/EXP_1_Serial/Electronics_Box_5.png)
-*Choose the ESP32 v3 board (not BETA or re-work!) and flash it (but only if you need an update)*
+*flashing prozess shown for the ESO32-DEV-based UC2 standalone board V3 *

 The source-code can be found [here](https://github.com/youseetoo/uc2-esp32)